jiajingchen/old.jiajingchen.github.io/about.md

 ### Miscellaneous

-I am very interested in mathematics (both pure maths and applied maths), logic and programming.
+I am very interested in mathematics (both pure maths and applied maths), statistics, logic and programming.
 I like reading, drawing, playing video games.
 I am, a very versatile person and almost always get interested in all kinds of things around me quite easily.
 I am a self-driven person and a fast learner.

 I am also a self-taught artist.
 [Here](https://jiajingchen.github.io/arts/) is some of my artwork.
 I like photography and [here](https://jiajingchen.github.io/photos/) is some of my exploration of the world around me.